-1 taken away, but don't know who takes them away, whether 2 that's part of the family's caring or whether it's some 3 other authority.
+1 taken away, but don't know who takes them away, whether

+2 that's part of the family's caring or whether it's some

+3 other authority.

 4 DR. HADLEY FRIEDLAND: That's right.
-So the 5 children are taken away, and we don't know by who or where 6 or for how long, but we know that they are taken away while 7 she's being cured, yeah.
-8 UNIDENTIFIED SPEAKER: Need to use the mic 9 for the translation for people who are listening in French.
-10 DR. HADLEY FRIEDLAND: Oh, we need to use 11 the mic.
-People need to use the mic 12 UNIDENTIFIED SPEAKER: Translation, yeah.
-13 DR. HADLEY FRIEDLAND: for translation; 13 DR. HADLEY FRIEDLAND: for translation; 13 DR. HADLEY FRIEDLAND: for translation; that makes sense, okay.
-13 14 15 DR. HADLEY FRIEDLAND: for translation; that makes sense, okay.
-So again, this is the smallest taste, right, 13 14 15 16 DR. HADLEY FRIEDLAND: for translation; that makes sense, okay.
-So again, this is the smallest taste, right, like, just a little taste, but already we can start to see 13 14 15 16 DR. HADLEY FRIEDLAND: for translation; that makes sense, okay.
-So again, this is the smallest taste, right, like, just a little taste, but already we can start to see principled responses happening here.
-The family is 13 14 15 16 17 DR. HADLEY FRIEDLAND: for translation; that makes sense, okay.
-So again, this is the smallest taste, right, like, just a little taste, but already we can start to see principled responses happening here.
-The family is involved.
+So the

+5 children are taken away, and we don't know by who or where

+6 or for how long, but we know that they are taken away while

+7 she's being cured, yeah.

+8 UNIDENTIFIED SPEAKER: Need to use the mic

+9 for the translation for people who are listening in French.

+LO DR. HADLEY FRIEDLAND: Oh, we need to use

+11 the mic.
+People need to use the mic

+12 UNIDENTIFIED SPEAKER: Translation, yeah.

+13 DR. HADLEY FRIEDLAND: for translation;

+L4 that makes sense, okay.

+L5 So again, this is the smallest taste, right,

+16 like, just a little taste, but already we can start to see

+17 principled responses happening here.
+The family is

+18 involved.
 Her mother is helping her heal.
-The children 13 14 15 16 17 18 DR. HADLEY FRIEDLAND: for translation; that makes sense, okay.
-So again, this is the smallest taste, right, like, just a little taste, but already we can start to see principled responses happening here.
-The family is involved.
-Her mother is helping her heal.
-The children are removed.
-We and we start to have questions for how 13 14 15 16 17 18 19 DR. HADLEY FRIEDLAND: for translation; that makes sense, okay.
-So again, this is the smallest taste, right, like, just a little taste, but already we can start to see principled responses happening here.
-The family is involved.
-Her mother is helping her heal.
-The children are removed.
-We and we start to have questions for how long, by who.
-13 14 15 16 17 18 19 20 DR. HADLEY FRIEDLAND: for translation; that makes sense, okay.
-So again, this is the smallest taste, right, like, just a little taste, but already we can start to see principled responses happening here.
-The family is involved.
-Her mother is helping her heal.
-The children are removed.
-We and we start to have questions for how long, by who.
-One another question sometimes people questions because this is just one story and you would
+The children

+19 are removed.
+We and we start to have questions for how

+20 long, by who.

+21 One another question sometimes people

+22 have is, What happens if the mom didn't know how to heal

+23 her?
+What would happen?

+questions because this is just one story and you would